FREE READING SERIES PLAY FESTIVAL

 Atlantic Stage 2 | 330 West 16th St.

-We are thrilled to welcome an extraordinary group of artists to Atlantic this summer, and to partner with Lloyd Suh and Qui Nguyen to produce Asian American Mixfest, where we’ll hosting readings of full-length plays by Carla Ching, Qui Nguyen, A. Rey Pamatmat, Madhuri Shekar and Lloyd Suh.
-In addition to the full length readings, we’ll commission Jessica Huang, Leah Nanako Winkler and Jiehae Park to create short one-acts and present them as readings alongside a short play by Rajiv Joseph!
+We are thrilled to welcome an extraordinary group of artists to Atlantic this summer, and to partner with Lloyd Suh and Qui Nguyen to produce Asian American MixFest, where we’ll be hosting readings of full-length plays by Carla Ching, Qui Nguyen, A. Rey Pamatmat, Madhuri Shekar and Lloyd Suh.
+In addition to the full length readings, we’ve commissioned Jessica Huang, Leah Nanako Winkler and Jiehae Park to create short one-acts and present them as readings alongside a short play by Rajiv Joseph!

 Admission is free.
 Reservations are required.
 Please email firstname.lastname@example.org